adisreve/react-ts-chat-app/README.md

 After cloning is done, run command ```yarn install``` to install all necessary dependencies for the project:

-Do the same command for the `client/` folder.
 Installation of dependencies could take a few minutes to finish.

 ## Usage

-To start the application, we first need to run the server - ```yarn start```, after which Socket.io will be open and listen on PORT 3001.
+To start the application, we first need to run the server - ```yarn run app``` or ```node server.js``` after which Socket.io will be open and listen on PORT 3001.

 Port is defined in `server.js` file, so it can be easily reconfigured if needed.
 If deployed somewhere else, it is set up that it works equally as well for production use.

 ``const port = process.env.PORT || 3001;``

-After starting a server, run React app by executing the following command ```yarn start``` in `client\` subfolder.
+After starting a server, run React app by executing the following command ```yarn start```.

 When application starts, go to settings and update username, after which you can open a new window with `localhost:3000` - (preferably in Incognito mode or different browser/same browser with different application state).

-##### Alternatively
+#### Alternatively

 Just run npm start in root folder and the app will be hosted on `http://localhost:3001`